 The man was standing here, then he walked over to that window. (scene itself)

-3. The scene background or the scene itself is unfolding over a period of time
+3. The scene background or the scene itself was unfolding over a period of time.

 Other ways to describe a story in the past